jbrennan/SmolHTML/Smol/index.md

 }
 ```

-Finally, optionally look for and ignore a trailing slash at the end of the tag, as it's not actually valid html (this news to me when I started working on the browser).
+Finally, optionally look for and ignore a trailing slash at the end of the tag, as it's not actually valid html (this was news to me when I started working on the browser).
 However, it's extremely common, so I thought it warranted handling here to make more of the web work.
 With that out of the way, we return our completed tag.

 ### Attribute

-Ok, last part of the parser! the lil attributes inside a tag.
+Ok, last part of the parser! the attributes inside a tag.

 ```
 struct Attribute: Hashable, Parsable {